-When it comes to backup power for power outages and disaster situations, generators are the first thing that spring to mind.
+Generators are the first thing that springs to mind when it comes to backup power for power outages and disaster situations.
 But a gas-powered generator isn’t always the best option.

 Indoor generators – also called portable power stations – offer a practical alternative for preppers living in apartments and condos.
-As they don’t require gas or emit fumes, they can safely be used indoors, and most can be recharged using solar panels.
+They don’t require gas or emit fumes, they can safely be used indoors, and most can be recharged using solar panels.

-A generator is likely to be one of the biggest single purchases you add to your prepping kit, so you want to make sure you’re investing your money wisely.
+A generator is likely one of the most significant purchases you add to your prepping kit, so you want to ensure you’re investing your money wisely.

 Top 5 Indoor Generators and Power Banks